-I am currently the Head Librarian for Assessment & Outreach at the Boston College Libraries.
-In this position, I am responsible for leading the assessment and outreach activities for all of the Boston College Libraries other than the Law Library.
-This has given me an opportunity to redesign the BC Libraries' approach to marketing and outreach and to roll out new best practices and tools for collecting, evaluating, and applying library data.
+I am currently an Associate Professor and the Head of Research & Instructional Services at the Fashion Institute of Technology.
+Previously, I was the Head Librarian for Assessment & Outreach at the Boston College Libraries.
+In that position, I was responsible for leading the assessment and outreach activities for all of the Boston College Libraries other than the Law Library.
+This gave me an opportunity to redesign the BC Libraries' approach to marketing and outreach and to roll out new best practices and tools for collecting, evaluating, and applying library data.
 Prior to this, I was the Emerging Technologies and Research Librarian at the Harvard Law School Library, where I was responsible for identifying, evaluating, and deploying new tools and technologies as well as working on web design and development projects.

-Outside of work, I am involved in a number of professional activities, including serving on the Advisory Committee for YALSA's The Hub blog and as the inaugural chair of LITA's Diversity and Inclusion Committee, which allowed me to oversee the creation of LITA's Statement on Diversity and LITA's Conference Buddy program.
-Prior to this, I served as the leader of the ASCLA Library Services to People with Visual or Physical Disabilities that Prevent Them from Reading Standard Print Interest Group from December of 2012 to December of 2015.
+Outside of work, I am involved in a number of professional activities, including serving on LITA's Bylaws and Organization Committee.
+Previously, I served on the Advisory Committee for YALSA's The Hub blog and as the inaugural chair of LITA's Diversity and Inclusion Committee, which allowed me to oversee the creation of LITA's Statement on Diversity and LITA's Conference Buddy program.
+Earlier in my career, I served as the leader of the ASCLA Library Services to People with Visual or Physical Disabilities that Prevent Them from Reading Standard Print Interest Group from December of 2012 to December of 2015.
 I also teach professional development courses and workshops for librarians on a variety of topics, including teaching Introduction to Accessibility and Universal Design in Libraries and Introduction to Scholarly Communications.

 I have presented and published on a wide variety of topics, including assessment, Universal Design, accessibility, copyright, mobile web design, computer programming, and emerging technology trends.
 I also have experience writing for a number of publications and blogs on topics related to accessibility, children's literature, young adult literature, and technology, including School Library Journal, The Hub, The Horn Book's Lolly's Classroom blog, the Central Minnesota Libraries Exchange the YALSA Blog, and my own personal blog, Novel Technology.
 I have also done a number of freelance writing and presenting projects on a range of topics primarily related to education, technology, accessibility, and Universal Design, including writing case studies on K-12 education programs for use at Strengthening Impact: Public-Private Partnerships in Education, a workshop at the Radcliffe Institute for Advanced Study.